Bloody crime scene photos play key role in trial of man accused in Palestinian American boy's death

 Joseph Czuba, 73, faces first-degree murder, attempted murder and hate crime charges in the death of Wadee Alfayoumi and the wounding of his mother, Hanan Shaheen, in October 2023 in suburban Chicago.
 Authorities allege that Czuba — who was renting rooms to the mother and son in his house — targeted them because of their Islamic faith and as a response to the war between Israel and Hamas that erupted days earlier.

 Police officers, firefighters and medical workers who responded on Oct.
 14, 2023, testified on the second day of the trial, including Plainfield firefighter and paramedic Brandon Vainowski.
-He found Wadee, who didn't have a pulse, in a bedroom.
+He found Wadee in a bedroom and without a pulse.
 The child was naked with a knife still lodged in his side.

 “The amount of blood that was on this child I couldn’t even count how many stab wounds," Vainowski said, describing how he wrapped the knife with gauze instead of removing it to prevent further injury.